Rails Testing: Tips for lightning fast test suites

 When I join a new team, the first thing I do on the project is to run all the tests.
-This gives me confidence as a new developer on the team that whatever changes I’m going to make will not break existing behavior in production.
+This gives me confidence as a new developer on the team that whatever changes I’m going to make will not break existing behaviour in production.

 In this post, I'll share a few strategies we used to reduce that time drastically.
-Our build time, at time of this writing, is now down to 5 minutes.
+Our build time, at the time of this writing, is now down to 5 minutes.

-Prior to rspec-rails 3.x, a single
+Before rspec-rails 3.x, a single

 spec_helper.rb file was generated.
 This file contains all RSpec configurations for your project.
 When configuring rspec-rails for Rails applications now you get a

 rails_helper.rb.
 This was done to keep the installation process in sync with regular RSpec changes, but also, to provide a way to avoid loading Rails for specs that do not require it.
 You can read more about this here.